neoxr/neoxr-bot/README.md

 Others please learn by yourself from other plugins.

+> [!IMPORTANT]
-Check this repository regularly to get updates because the progress base is not 100% yet (this is just a base or beta test), if you find an error please make an issue.
+> Check this repository regularly to get updates because the progress base is not 100% yet (this is just a base or beta test), if you find an error please make an issue.
 Thanks.